 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-3 nights accommodation in Mauritius based on double room occupancy.
+5 nights in Mauritius based on twin sharing basis.

 Complimentary travel insurance.